Shuvam586/eloF1/README.md

 `avgFinishCoeff` is given as the mean of `raceFinishCoeffs` from all the races the driver has entered.

 I havent figured out how to plot graphs just yet.
-Also, this is NOT a perfect implementation of the [ELO Rating System](https://en.wikipedia.org/wiki/Elo_rating_system).
+Running the engine with parameters from 1950 to 2023 yeilds [these ELOs](/results.txt).
+This is NOT a perfect implementation of the [ELO Rating System](https://en.wikipedia.org/wiki/Elo_rating_system), since it is highly unlikely for [Jacques Villeneuve](https://www.formula1.com/en/drivers/hall-of-fame/Jacques_Villeneuve.html) to have negative ELO.